godotengine/godot-docs/classes/class_undoredo.rst

 |void| **add_undo_reference**\ (\ object\: :ref:`Object<class_Object>`\ )

-Register a reference for "undo" that will be erased if the "undo" history is lost.
-This is useful mostly for nodes removed with the "do" call (not the "undo" call!).
+Register a reference to an object that will be erased if the "undo" history is deleted.
+This is useful for objects added by the "undo" action and removed by the "do" action.

+When the "undo" history is deleted, if the object is a :ref:`RefCounted<class_RefCounted>`, it will be unreferenced.
+Otherwise, it will be freed.
+Do not use for resources.

 ::